Eugene O'Brien (racing driver): Formula Ford

+British Touring Car Championship

 His success earned him a drive in the hugely popular British Touring Car Championship for the 1993 season.
 Driving for the newly formed, factory based works Peugeot team, he competed for two seasons in the series, working with the factory race engineers to develop the Peugeot 405 touring car and finishing a creditable sixteenth, in the top half of a hugely competitive international field.

+In 1996, Eugene made a brief return to Touring Car Racing in the Malaysian Touring Car Cup and the RAC Tourist Trophy (He finished 8th out of 9 finishers in the latter).
+He drove a YAP Motorsport Honda Accord, with which he intended to return to the BTCC in 1997, but this plan fell through.

+One-Make Racing

+Eugene raced in the 1996 Dunlop Rover Turbo Cup and won at Castle Combe.
+He ranked 3rd overall.

+Endurance Racing

+Eugene competed in the 1993 Willhire 24 Hour race at Snetterton.
+He shared a Peugeot 106 with Joel Wykeham and former Olympic decathlete Daley Thompson.

-After leaving the BTCC Eugene drove a Callaway Corvette with Rocky Augusta in the 24 Hours of Le Mans, finishing third in the GT2 Class.
+After leaving the BTCC, Eugene drove a Callaway Corvette with fellow ex-BTCC driver Robin Donovan and Riccardo Agusta in the 24 Hours of Le Mans in 1995, finishing third in the GT2 Class and 11th outright.

+After Racing

 Turning from full time professional racing, Eugene has set up and run teams in Formula 4 and the Volkswagen Fun Cup, combining race car engineering with driver coaching.
 He keeps his hand in with occasional races in machinery as diverse as Citroen 2CVs to TVR Griffiths.
 Eugene worked with his long time motor racing mentor, Richard Usher, on the track design for Blyton Park in Lincolnshire, which Richard opened as a Sprint, Trackdays and Driving Experiences Centre in 2011.

 With his wide experience of different cars and classes, as well as all the UK race tracks and many European circuits, Eugene is now focussed on driver development and coaching where his clients have ranged from historic racers to Ginetta Juniors.
-Having held an ARDS Grade S licence for over 20 years, and with track prepared Mazda MX5s on hand at his workshops near Silverstone,together with race car set up facilities and data logging, Eugene believes that racing drivers at all levels, like competitors in other sports like tennis, golf and horse riding, will always benefit from expert coaching.
+Having held an ARDS Grade S licence for over 20 years, and with track prepared Mazda MX5s on hand at his workshops near Silverstone, together with race car set up facilities and data logging, Eugene believes that racing drivers at all levels, like competitors in other sports like tennis, golf and horse riding, will always benefit from expert coaching.